Health and Well Being

 Per GA law, during an epidemic or threatened epidemic, we will follow the recommendation of the Department of Public Health or the CDC regarding exclusion of un-immunized students.

 Georgia Form 3300 - Proof of Eye, Ear, and Dental Exam

 (Obtain from your doctor or Glynn County Health Dept) - This form is required for all students entering school in PK or K, and for all new Frederica students entering at any other grade level who are from another state.

 Prescription Medication Form

 This is necessary if your child is on any long term (greater than 2 weeks duration) prescription medication that will be given during the school day or on field trips.
 This form requires a physician’s signature.
 Click here for the form.

 If your child will be taking a short term prescription (for example, a 2 week antibiotic), we must have a note from the parents directing that the medication be given to the student at school.
-Specific information regarding medicine, dosage and time to be given must be clearly stated.
+Specific information regarding medicine, dosage and administration time must be clearly stated.
 Prescription medication should be provided in a medication container with the prescription on the label.
 The medication and note should be delivered to the school nurse or receptionist in the front office.